TAKE A LOOK-India heads for April-May elections

 * Exec says by March 2018, co will produce 2.5 MMSCMD of gas from CBM blocks Further company coverage:

 India, the world's largest democracy, will hold its general election in nine stages staggered between April 7 and May 12.
 Already, around 815 million people have registered to vote - a number exceeding the population of Europe and a world record - and results of the mammoth exercise are due on May 16.
-Click on the links below to see the latest stories: NEWS >Modi sidelines veterans in tussle over election candidates >BJP targets ruling party over China war report >Modi picks holy Hindu city of Varanasi for election race >Rahul Gandhi compares opposition PM candidate to Hitler >U.S. says ready to do business with Indian front-runner Modi >Street fighting as India heads for April-May election >Hindu nationalist Modi turns to Muslim voters >Ruling party demands opinion poll ban after exposé >Regional parties seal alliance ahead of elections >Modi widens lead, BJP may win half the seats in key state: poll >Anti-corruption party targets ministers INTERVIEWS, ANALYSIS, INSIGHT >Wary of pollsters, Indians draw poll tips from illegal bookies >Modi's election bandwagon rolling as he picks up allies >From India's northern backwaters, a new business elite rises >Murder charges dog right-hand man of election frontrunner >Infrastructure splurge too late for this - or next - government >FACTBOX-India's mammoth general election >After stunning debut, Aam Aadmi Party scrambles to dispel doubts (Compiled by Malini Menon in New Delhi)
+Click on the links below to see the latest stories: NEWS >BJP targets ruling party over China war report >Modi picks holy Hindu city of Varanasi for election race >Rahul Gandhi compares opposition PM candidate to Hitler >U.S. says ready to do business with Indian front-runner Modi >Street fighting as India heads for April-May election >Hindu nationalist Modi turns to Muslim voters >Ruling party demands opinion poll ban after exposé >Regional parties seal alliance ahead of elections >Modi widens lead, BJP may win half the seats in key state: poll >Anti-corruption party targets ministers INTERVIEWS, ANALYSIS, INSIGHT >Modi's election bandwagon rolling as he picks up allies >From India's northern backwaters, a new business elite rises >Murder charges dog right-hand man of election frontrunner >Infrastructure splurge too late for this - or next - government >FACTBOX-India's mammoth general election >After stunning debut, Aam Aadmi Party scrambles to dispel doubts (Compiled by Malini Menon in New Delhi)

 * Exec says by March 2018, co will produce 2.5 MMSCMD of gas from CBM blocks Further company coverage: